Ravens rout Dolphins but lose Flacco

 It was the largest shutout margin in Ravens history.

+“It was inept,” Miami coach Adam Gase said.
+“We’re not doing anything.
+When you play a game like that and get shut out again, you just have to start looking at if it’s one guy, multiple guys.”

 Dolphins quarterback Matt Moore, who was making his first start of the season for the injured Jay Cutler, struggled much of the night, going 25 for 44 for 176 yards with two interceptions.
-He had a 47.1 passer rating.
+He was sacked three times and had a 47.1 passer rating.

+“This is tough,” Moore said.
+“You don’t ever go into a week preparing and expect it to turn out like this.
+I don’t know what to say right now.
+It’s just tough, tough.
+We got to figure some stuff out.
+I got to figure some stuff out.”

 Flacco was 10 of 15 for 101 yards and a touchdown before exiting.
 Mallett completed 3 of 7 passes for 20 yards and a score.

-Note: EditorsNote: revises fourth graf, adds new fifth graf, revises seventh graf